This is where I track the games that I'm currently playing. I try to update it once per month if I've been playing something new (to me).

 There were multiple 2016 releases that I played in 2017 which became instant favorites for me.
 I.D.'s DOOM, which I started playing in late 2016, has a nearly perfect campaign.
 I've played it through on each difficulty setting, and plan on playing it several more times.
 I don't think I've enjoyed a single player campaign as much since Far Cry 3.
 Ubisoft's title, Tom Clancy's: The Division, hit it out of the park with a polished and immersive cooperative online campaign.
 Finishable in about four hours, Inside joined its predecessor, Limbo, in my Top 100 list.
 Lastly, the 2016 one-man-created title Stardew Valley earns my highest praise as the best indie game ever.
 I put 120 hours into it over the course of about five weeks, and I look forward to another play through some day.
 Doom and Stardew both earned provisional spots in my Top 20 list.

 Infinifactory, a block-world sandbox puzzle game, was a 2015 release that flew under my radar until September of this year when I happened to see it on sale.
 Publisher Zachtronics, well known for other difficult puzzle games, released it via early access in 2015 and steadily added more content to it.
 I'm glad I played it now, as a finished game, as it's not the type of game you want to step away from for a while and then try to play again.
 I also gave Infinifactory a Top 20 position, the third game that I played this year to make the list.
-I'll see how I feel about that as time passes, but right now I feel like 2017 closes out as my top year for video gaming.
+I'll see how I feel about that as time passes, but right now I feel like 2017 closes out as a solid year for video gaming.

 I still have a backlog of games I bought last year that I need to play, notably Atrain 9, Human Fall Flat, and an expansion for The Talos Principle.
 The good news is, I'm not seeing much that will drive more purchases for me when the Steam Christmas sale comes.
 I do have my eye on one indie title, Axiom Verge, which I'll buy if it drops to ten bucks or less.
 One announced 2018 title that I am definitely going to buy is Far Cry 5, which is slated to be out in March.
 If it lives up to what Ubisoft is promising in terms of online co-op, it should be pretty awesome.